diegodscamara/coding-prep/tech-questions/react.md

 Use localStorage, sessionStorage, or IndexedDB directly or with libraries like redux-persist.
 Save state on updates and rehydrate on load.
 ---

+**🎯 31.
+What is React Fiber and why was it introduced?**

+**Answer:**

+React Fiber is the new reconciliation algorithm introduced in React 16.
+It enables incremental rendering by breaking rendering work into chunks and prioritizing updates for smoother user interactions.
+---

+**🌐 32.
+What is the difference between React and ReactDOM?**

+**Answer:**

+React is the core library for building component trees and creating React elements.
+ReactDOM provides methods like render and hydrate to mount those elements into the browser DOM.
+---

+**📓 33.
+What are React Fragments and why are they useful?**

+**Answer:**

+Fragments let you group multiple children without adding extra DOM nodes.
+Use the shorthand <>...</> or <React.Fragment> to avoid unnecessary wrappers.
+---

+**⏳ 34.
+What is React Suspense and how do you use it?**

+**Answer:**

+Suspense is a component for declaratively handling loading states of lazy-loaded components or data fetching.
+Wrap lazy components or data-fetching boundaries in <Suspense> with a fallback UI.
+---

+**🚨 35.
+What is an Error Boundary and how do you implement one?**

+**Answer:**

+An Error Boundary is a class component that implements static getDerivedStateFromError and componentDidCatch to catch rendering errors in its child tree and display a fallback UI instead of crashing the app.
+---

+**🚪 36.
+What are React Portals and when would you use them?**

+**Answer:**

+Portals allow rendering React children into a DOM node outside the parent component hierarchy.
+They are useful for modals, tooltips, and overlays that need to appear above other content.
+---

+**🖼️ 37.
+What are React Elements, and how do they differ from components?**

+**Answer:**

+React elements are plain objects that describe the UI tree (type, props, children).
+Components are functions or classes that return elements.
+React uses elements internally to build the virtual DOM.
+---

+**🔨 38.
+What is the purpose of React.createElement?**

+**Answer:**

+React.createElement(type, props, children) creates a React element object.
+JSX is syntactic sugar that compiles down to createElement calls to instruct React what to render.
+---

+**🖥️ 39.
+What is server-side rendering (SSR) in React?**

+**Answer:**

+SSR is the process of rendering React components on the server into HTML strings and sending that HTML to the client, improving initial load performance and SEO.
+---

+**⚡ 40.
+What is hydration in React?**

+**Answer:**

+Hydration attaches React event listeners to existing server-rendered HTML.
+ReactDOM.hydrate or hydrateRoot merges the React tree with the existing markup without replacing it.
+---

+**📜 41.
+What are PropTypes in React and how do you use them?**

+**Answer:**

+PropTypes is a runtime type-checking library for React props.
+Define Component.propTypes with PropTypes validators to warn in the console when incorrect prop types are passed.
+---

+**📝 42.
+What are defaultProps and how do they work?**

+**Answer:**

+defaultProps allow you to specify default values for props when none are provided.
+For functional components assign Component.defaultProps = {...}.
+For class components define a static defaultProps property.
+---

+**🌲 43.
+What is the React.Children API and how can you use it?**

+**Answer:**

+React.Children provides utilities like map, forEach, count, toArray, and only for working with this.props.children, helping you iterate, transform, or validate children elements.
+---

+**👥 44.
+What is React.cloneElement used for?**

+**Answer:**

+cloneElement returns a new element by cloning an existing one and merging in new props and optionally new children.
+It is useful for injecting props into children.
+---

+**📖 45.
+What is the contextType property in React?**

+**Answer:**

+contextType can be assigned to a class component (static contextType = MyContext) to read the context value via this.context, subscribing to a single context.
+---

+**🌀 46.
+What is the difference between React.lazy and dynamic import?**

+**Answer:**

+React.lazy wraps a dynamic import of a component for code splitting and must be used with Suspense.
+Dynamic import alone returns a promise and cannot be directly rendered without React.lazy.
+---

+**🪝 47.
+What is forwardRef and when would you use it?**

+**Answer:**

+forwardRef is a function that lets you forward a ref through a component to one of its children, enabling parent components to access the child’s DOM node or instance methods.
+---

+**🤝 48.
+What is the useImperativeHandle hook used for?**

+**Answer:**

+useImperativeHandle is used with forwardRef to customize the instance value exposed to parent refs, controlling which methods or properties are accessible.
+---

+**🗺️ 49.
+How would you implement route-based code splitting in React?**

+**Answer:**

+Use React.lazy to import route components and wrap them in <Suspense fallback> within your routing solution (e.g. React Router), so each route loads its code on demand.
+---

+**📈 50.
+What is the React Profiler API and how do you use it?**

+**Answer:**

+The Profiler component measures rendering performance.
+Wrap parts of your app in <Profiler id="App" onRender={(id, phase, actualDuration) => {}}> and log render timings.
+---